sun51027/Monopole-Script/README.md

 `condor_submit tmpSUB.SUB`

-Check the status of your jobs
+Check the status of your jobs:

 `condor_q`